susanpallmann/shadow-2.0/story/README.md

 *Currently undetermined is how the player's ability to adapt gets discovered.*

-*Need to think through how the player is tasked with their mission.*
+*Need to think through how the player is tasked with their mission.
+An early thought is to task the player with bringing some kind of supply to another pure human encampment.
+This might also be how we introduce monsters and the adaptation ability, honestly...
+Need to decide.*

 When the player leaves the settlement, the player sees a large radiation warning, and is introduced to settlement entry for the first time, either seeing a guard at the gate, or